Hand axe: Evidence from wear analysis

 Keeley based his observations on archaeological sites in England.
 He proposed that in base settlements where it was possible to predict future actions and where greater control on routine activities was common, the preferred tools were made from specialized flakes, such as racloirs, backed knives, scrapers and punches.
 However, hand axes were more suitable on expeditions and in seasonal camps, where unforeseen tasks were more common.
 Their main advantage in these situations was the lack of specialization and adaptability to multiple eventualities.
 A hand axe has a long blade with different curves and angles, some sharper and others more resistant, including points and notches.
 All of this is combined in one tool.
 Given the right circumstances, it is possible to make use of loose flakes.
 In the same book, Keeley states that a number of the hand axes studied were used as knives to cut meat (such as hand axes from Hoxne and Caddington).
 He identified that the point of another hand axe had been used as a clockwise drill.
 This hand axe came from Clacton-on-Sea (all of these sites are located in the east of England).
 Toth reached similar conclusions for pieces from the Spanish site in Ambrona (Soria).
 Analysis carried out by Domínguez-Rodrigo and co-workers on the primitive Acheulean site in Peninj (Tanzania) on a series of tools dated 1.5 mya shows clear microwear produced by plant phytoliths, suggesting that the hand axes were used to work wood.
 Among other uses, use-wear evidence for fire making has been identified on dozens of later Middle Palaeolithic hand axes from France, suggesting Neanderthals struck these tools with the mineral pyrite to produce sparks at least 50,000 years ago.

+A wear analysis of handaxes from the 480,000 year old late Acheulean Boxgrove site in England found that they were primarily if not exclusively used for animal butchery, with no evidence for their use in woodworking or digging.

 Drawing of the fracturing of the point of a hand axe, due to its use.